knobs-dials/unicode-tool/font/README.md

 ## How to use the font rendering

-To generate separate PNG images for each glyph, for many TTF/OTF files (and some parallelism):
+To generate separate PNG images for each glyph, for many TTF/OTF files, and with some parallelism:

         find . -iname '*.[ot]tf' | xargs -P 6 -n 1 ./font-render-all.sh

 Keep in mind this takes a long time, and if you run it on a bunch of fonts, may create hundreds of thousands of images.
-After that's done for *all* the fonts you want, you can create montages for each codepoint based on the currently present images via
+After that's done for *all* the fonts you want (and consider deduplicating identical files), you can create montages for each codepoint based on the currently present images via:

         font-codepoint-montage

-Note that the montaged PNGs can be compressed further.
+Optionally, the montaged PNGs can be compressed further.
 Look to things like optipng, pngcrush, and such.
-(I got compression to approx 60%), e.g.
+I got compression to approx 60% with:

         cd montaged/
         find . -maxdepth 1 | xargs -n 100 -P 6 pngcrush -d crushed

 Notes:
-* the -P on the xargs running font-render so you do a few fonts at at once
+* the -P on the xargs assumes you're running on multicore and can do some stuff in parallel

 * font-render-codepoint.sh just calls font-render-codepoints.py.
 The point is to swallow an error code, so that xargs doesn't stop when we crash on an individual font.
-Which it does on various fonts because rendering this way leaks memory like hell and may crash for large fonts
+Which it does on various fonts because rendering this way leaks memory like hell, and may crash for large fonts

-* The montage selects up to six images, randomly for the available ones.
+* The montage selects up to six images, randomly from the available ones.

 * the images in this repository are purely there as examples of how it will look